 Apply for cards that don’t require a high credit score

 Another way to establish a credit history is by applying for a credit cards that are easier to get approved for such as:

-- Secured cards – To get a secured card, like the AeroMexico Secured Visa, you have to make a cash deposit (usually at least ~$300 to ~$500) and that amount becomes your credit limit.
+- Secured cards – To get a secured card, like the Capital One® Secured Mastercard®, you have to make a cash deposit and that amount becomes your credit limit.
 It’s like getting a secured loan from the bank.

-- Entry-level credit & store cards – Cards like the Capital One Classic Platinum card and some retail store cards are specifically targeted for those with a low credit score or a limited credit history.
+- Entry-level credit & store cards – Cards like the Capital One® Platinum Credit Card and some retail store cards are specifically targeted for those with a low credit score or a limited credit history.

-If you can’t pay your bills in full and on time each month, this hobby may not be a good choice for you.
+If you can’t pay your bills in full and on time each month, earning miles and points from credit cards may not be a good choice for you.
 That’s because most rewards credit cards charge high interest rates which can negate any benefit you get from the miles and points.